10 Ways to Fix the iPhone Overheating After iOS 17/16/15/14/13/12 Update

-During vacation, you might plan to capture those special moments with your family by taking videos or videos.
-Your phone is great for doing this, but it is advisable to keep your iPhone inside a bag, any amount of cover can help.
+You might plan to capture those special moments with your family during vacation by taking videos.
+Your phone is great for doing this, but it is advisable to keep your iPhone inside a bag; any amount of cover can help.
 Certainly, you should try to keep it away from direct sunlight.

 Solution 7.
 Charging.

-All of the above have been ‘external’ problems, factors outside of the iPhone which you have some level of control over.
+All of the above have been ‘external’ problems, factors outside of the iPhone that you have some level of control over.

 Solution 8.
 Apps in your face.

-It does vary a little if you are using an older version of iOS, but a double click on the ‘Home’ button, will allow you to swipe up and close any apps which might be running and causing the iPhone to overheat.
+It does vary a little if you are using an older version of iOS, but a double click on the ‘Home’ button or swipe up from the bottom edge of the screen, will allow you to swipe up and close any apps which might be running and causing the iPhone to overheat.
 The processor (CPU) of your computer (iPhone) is being asked to work hard.
 We all get at least a little bit warmer when we work hard.
 Your iPhone is overheating, so it is probably being asked to work too hard.

 One of the simplest, quickest things you can do is to put your phone into ‘Airplane Mode’ which is the first choice, at the very top of ‘Settings’.
 That will close down some of the work which is causing your iPhone to overheat.

-To pursue that line a little more thoroughly, a different way, you might want to make sure that you turn off Bluetooth, Wi-Fi, and Mobile Data, that is 3 and 4G, on your phone.
+To pursue that line a little more thoroughly, in a different way, you might want to make sure that you turn off Bluetooth, Wi-Fi, and Mobile Data, that is 3, 4G, or 5G, on your phone.
 All of these things are asking your phone to work and all are at the top of the ‘Settings’ menu.

-Also, this is probably not the time to be playing one of those ‘big’, action-heavy, graphics intensive games.
+Also, this is probably not the time to be playing one of those ‘big’, action-heavy, graphics-intensive games.
 There is an easy clue to which ones they are.
-They are the ones which it takes a long time to load.
+They are the ones that take a long time to load.
 Even something like Angry Birds 2 takes a little while to wake up and be ready to play doesn’t it?
 That is a clue that a lot of heavy lifting is being done.

 Solution 9.
 Apps at the back of you.

-These are some things which might be causing your iPhone to overheat and which we thought seemed a bit more subtle.
+These are some things that might be causing your iPhone to overheat and which we thought seemed a bit more subtle.

 One thing which is constantly nagging your iPhone to do some work is location services.
 It is subtle insofar as it is in the background.
 It is also subtle in that in ‘Settings’ you need to scroll down to the not so obvious ‘Privacy’ and it is from there that you control ‘Location Services’.